Get amongst it

 Within 2 weeks of the IGM, the new leadership team needs to:

-• Complete some online Details Forms (Club Affiliation Form and Leader Details Forms)
+• Complete some online Details Forms (Club Onboarding Form and Leader Details Forms)

 • Set up the Club Bank account (instructions are provided!)

-• Book in time for the new leadership group to meet with their Clubs Officer (for initial club leader training).
+• Book in time for the new leadership group to meet with their Clubs Officer (onboarding meeting)

 Annual Reaffiliation

-Clubs must re-affiliate every year!
+Clubs must re-affiliate (register) every year!
 Re-affiliation involves almost the same process as the Inaugural affiliation process:

-• Approve the next year’s Annual Activity Plan.
+• Approving the next year’s Annual Activity Plan.

 Important Notes